101101/kb/_docs/azure/create-account.md

   * Open the account for the user that you just created
   * Click **Edit properties**
   * Verify / update the following fields -
-    * User type: Member [if internal employee (Guest for Instructor)]
+    * User type: Member (if internal employee) (Guest if Instructor)
     * Employee ID: employee ID on the HR ticket (if included)
-    * Employee type: Employee [for internal employees, Contractor for Contractors, and Vendor for Vendor employees)]
+    * Employee type: Employee (if internal employees, Contractor for Contractors, and Vendor for Vendor employees)
     * Employee hire date: if included on the HR ticket
     * City: if known
     * State or province: if known